thinktandem/tandem/docs/project-management/zenhub-issues-and-kanban-boards.md

 Zenhub: Github Issues + Kanban Boards
 -------------------------------------

+ZenHub is a browser plugin that allows GitHub issues to be viewed, organized, and tracked on a agile Kanban Board from within GitHub itself.

 ### The Boards tab vs. the Projects tab

 * The Projects tab can be though of as a set of sub-boards which can group and track subsets of issues which are already on the main board.